mitsuhiko/lucumr/2023/11/1/remote-before-and-after-covid.rst

-It's not the city I want to live in, in many ways it's running the kind of social experiment with outcomes I'm not attracted to, but without doubt that experiment has an impact far beyond it's borders.
-I'm in many ways a beneficiary of it's existence.
+It's not the city I want to live in, in many ways it's running the kind of social experiment with outcomes I'm not attracted to, but without doubt that experiment has an impact far beyond its borders.
+I'm in many ways a beneficiary of its existence.

 Solitude
 --------